leeboardtools/LBjGnashPlugin/Notes.md

 # TODO

-- Add parsing of lot information from security transaction memos.
+- Add Copy to ReportManagerView.

 - Add ability to filter on Account notes (want to be able to add say 'real-estate' as a note, and then exclude accounts with notes that contain 'real-estate'.